nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-testing.rst

 simulates an 802.11a adhoc ring scenario, with a PHY rate set to 54 Mbit/s, and loop from 5 stations to 50 stations, by a step of 5 stations.
-It generates a plt file, which allows user to quickly generate an eps file using gnuplot and vizualize the graph.
+It generates a plt file, which allows user to quickly generate an eps file using gnuplot and visualize the graph.

 ::